WooBackBaby/qikshot/README.md

 3. Click **Load unpacked**
 4. Select the `dist/` folder from this project

-The SnapShot icon will appear in your toolbar.
+The Qikshot icon will appear in your toolbar.
 Click it to open the popup.

 ## Usage